MartijnVanbiervliet/blog/content/posts/linux-setup.md

 +++
 date = '2025-01-13T21:48:55+01:00'
 draft = true
-title = 'My personal Linux setup'
+title = 'My personal terminal setup'
 +++

 As a software developer, I spend a lot of time in the terminal.
 The terminal is the holy grail of power users.
 Every action you take is directly at your fingertips - the keys on your keyboard.
 Learning to use the terminal efficiently not only boosts your productivity but also makes the experience more enjoyable.
 And for things you use every day, what’s stopping you from making it more enjoyable?